ourworldventures/ourworld_books_OLD/content/ourbackbone/ourbackbone_intro_tnz.md

 All of this is possible today, we would like to help Tanzania to make it happen.

-Although many systems are already installed, to get fast results a more integrated approach can avoid "the painkiller problem".
+An integrated approach can avoid "the painkiller problem" and compatibility with existing systems.